Naeem-ud-Deen Muradabadi: Religious activities

 Allama Naeem Uddin took part in Islamic movements and was also a part of the Khilafat Committee, an organization aimed at strengthening the Sultanate in Turkey, which had existed since the beginning of the Ottoman era.
 He taught students and gave lectures.

 He visited Agra, Jaipur, Kishan Garh, Gobind Garh, Hawali of Ajmer, Mithar and Bharatpur to protest the 'Shuddhi Movement' which was viewed as a threat to Islam in the region.
 In 1924 (1343 Hijri), he issued the Monthly 'As-Sawad-al-Azam' and supported the Two nation theory at All India Sunni Conference.

 After the separation of Pakistan from British India on 18 September 1948, Muradabadi delivered a speech at the opening of the All India Sunni Conference.
 He contributed to the passing of the resolution for a separate Muslim state at Minto-Park (Lahore Resolution).
 He was the Chief Organizer at the Banaras Conference held in 1942.

 Death

 Muradabadi fell ill while preparing a book and died on 18 Dhu al-Hijjah 1367 AH (13 October 1948).
-His last words were لَا إِلَٰهَ إِلَّا ٱللَّٰهُ مُحَمَّدٌ رَسُولُ ٱللَّٰهِ (lā ʾilāha ʾillā -llāhu muḥammadun rasūlu -llāhi).
-His shrine is located near the mosque of Jamia Naeemia in Muradabad.
+His last words were lā ʾilāha ʾillā -llāhu muḥammadun rasūlu -llāhi).
+His shrine is located near the university of Jamia Naeemia in Muradabad.